-Constant-attendance supplement: 40% of the pension is paid if the insured requires the constant attendance of others to perform daily functions.
+Constant-attendance supplement: 40% of the insured's pension is paid if the insured requires the constant attendance of others to perform daily functions.

-Partial disability pension: The annual benefit is 100% of reference earnings multiplied by 0.5 times the assessed degree of disability from 10% to 50% and by 1.5 for a disability greater than 50%.
+Partial disability pension: The annual benefit is 100% of reference earnings multiplied by 0.5 for each assessed degree of disability from 10% to 50% and by 1.5 for a disability greater than 50%.

-The monthly reference salary is €1,068.50 (October 2011) and is set by ministerial decree.
+The monthly reference salary is €1,120.50 and is set by ministerial decree.